-To maintain the significance of the historic houses in the precinct and the 1 and 2 storey scale, detached character and mature garden setting of dwellings.
+To maintain the precinct's strong, 2 storey interwar character and leafy feel.

 This will be achieved by:

-- Encouraging the retention of large trees and landscaped gardens; - Ensuring sufficient space is retained in front and rear gardens to accommodate large trees; - Ensuring buildings are consistently setback from the front and side boundaries to retain the existing detached streetscape rhythm; - Ensuring new developments and additions respect the predominant building scale and forms of the streetscape; - Encouraging design that integrates with the heritage styles of the precinct; - Ensuring garages and carports do not dominate the streetscape; - Maximising soft landscaping and minimising areas of hard surfaces; and - Encouraging low or open front fences.
+- Encouraging the retention of large trees and landscaped gardens; - Ensuring sufficient space is retained in front and rear gardens to accommodate large trees; - Ensuring buildings are consistently setback from the front boundary in accordance with the prevailing streetscape condition; - Ensuring new developments and additions respect the predominant building scale and forms of the streetscape; - Encouraging design that integrates with the heritage styles of the precinct - Ensuring car parking structures do not dominate the streetscape; - Maximising soft landscaping and minimising areas of hard surfaces; and - Encouraging low or open front fences.